quicwg/base-drafts/draft-ietf-quic-transport.md

 failures, as the issuing endpoint might be unable to continue using the connection IDs with the active connection.

-An endpoint MAY elect to limit the number of outstanding RETIRE_CONNECTION_ID frames to bound the necessary state.
+An endpoint SHOULD elect to limit the number of outstanding RETIRE_CONNECTION_ID frames to bound the necessary state.
 In order to allow a peer to retire all previously issued connection IDs, this limit SHOULD be at least the active_connection_id_limit.
 Within this limit, endpoints SHOULD prioritize